Motherhood. You don’t get it, until you do it.

 - I hid my candy on the top shelf of the pantry so I wouldn’t have to share.

-- I lied to my husband about my son needing a nap because I really wanted to go to the ice cream shop and I thought he could handle it.
-He couldn’t by the way- see picture below.
+- I lied to my husband about our son needing a nap because I really wanted to go to the ice cream shop and I thought he could handle it.
+He couldn’t by the way and had a batshit meltdown before we even got the icecream.

 - I called the little girl who snatched a toy from my son at Sunday School, a little shit.